 Potential Impact and Reach of Easter Sunday

-Some of them will be out of town visitors who won’t come back any time soon.
+Some of them will be out-of-town visitors who will not come back any time soon.

 But several of your visitors will be local.

 Some may be seekers and your church can have that evangelistic impact of influencing their decision to follow Christ!

 Some of them will connect with your congregation and join you on your mission to the community.

 Launching a sermon series at the same time will give your new visitors reason to make that second and third visit.

 4 Ways to Maximize your Easter Outreach